msv-lab/llm-play/README.md

 # llm-query

 An utility for small-scale experimentation with LLMs.
-It supports querying models, extracting answers from responses, executing evals, comparing outputs.
+It enables users to query models, extract answers from responses, perform evaluations, and compare outputs.

 ## Installation

-Define some of `DASHSCOPE_API_KEY`, `DEEPSEEK_API_KEY`, `CLOSEAI_API_KEY`.
+Set one or more of the following API keys as environment variables, depending on the services you plan to use:

+- `DASHSCOPE_API_KEY`
+- `DEEPSEEK_API_KEY`
+- `CLOSEAI_API_KEY`

-Install with `pip install .`
+Install the tool by running the command `pip install .`

 ## Basic Usage

-Simple query:
+Run the following command to ask a question directly:

     llm-query "What is the capital of China?"

-Query from file `prompt.md`:
+You can input a query stored in a file, such as `prompt.md`:

     llm-query < prompt.md

-Write answer to `output.md`:
+Write the response to a file (e.g., `output.md`):

     llm-query "What is the capital of China?" > output.md

-Set default model, temperature, etc (written to `~/.llm_query.yaml`):
+Set default model, temperature, and other options.
+These settings are saved in `~/.llm_query.yaml`:

     llm-query -s

+Command-line options take precedence over the default settings.

 ## Batch Processing

-Query two models with the temparature 0.5, generate 10 responses, write into the directory `output`:
+To query two models (`qwen2.5-7b-instruct` and `qwen2.5-coder-7b-instruct`) with a temperature of 0.5, generate 10 responses, and save the results into the directory `output`, use the command:

     llm-query "What is the capital of China?" -m qwen2.5-7b-instruct qwen2.5-coder-7b-instruct -t 0.5 -n 10 -o output

-The resulting directory structure (`unnamed` is the name of the task):
+The responses will be organized as follows:

     output
     └── unnamed